MDAnalysis/MDAnalysis.github.io/_posts/2020-05-20-gsoc-students.md

 MPI.
 Additionally, he will run tests, write documentation, and run benchmarks.

-Yuxuan is a first-year PhD student at Stockholm University.
-He mainly works on understanding ion channels from MD simulations in Prof. Erik Lindahl’s group.
-My daily workflow involves setting up simulations, running simulations on our own clusters or the HPC center, and performing various analyses on the trajectories in my jupyter notebook.
+Yuxuan is a PhD student at Stockholm University.
+He mainly works on understanding pentameric ligand-gated ion channels from MD simulations.
+His daily workflow involves setting up and running simulations, on lab clusters or HPC centers, and performing various analyses on the MD trajectories in his jupyter notebook.

 Yuxuan will chronicle his work on [his blog "Simulacrum"][yuxuanzhuang-blog].